pchchv/todo/README.md

-# todo
-Todo App with React, TypeScript, NodeJS, and MongoDB
+# Todo App with React, TypeScript, NodeJS, and MongoDB